1inch/limit-order-protocol-utils/docs/nonce.md

 const chainId = 1;

 const connector = new Web3ProviderConnector(new Web3('...'));
-const limitOrderProtocolFacade = new limitOrderProtocolFacade(contractAddress, connector);
+const limitOrderProtocolFacade = new LimitOrderProtocolFacade(contractAddress, connector);
 const limitOrderPredicateBuilder = new LimitOrderPredicateBuilder(
     limitOrderProtocolFacade
 );